SumayaMMJ/all_miniex_AP2017/mini_ex2/README_miniex2.md

 The most troubling was getting the glitch rect() to work when you moved the mouse.
 I later found out it was because that the function mouseMoved() was supposed to be after function draw().
 I originally wanted it to continously display an array of colours that overlap to make it look more "glithy", but I never really found out how.

+**What constitutes a program?**
+I would say that a program is made of a lot of code.
+This code is what constitutes the capaility of the program and its purpose.

 **What is Error to me?**

 To me an error is a mistake that wasn't supposed to happen, that means it could have been prevented.